 Travel rules change frequently.
 Check federal travel guidance before you travel.

-Travellers aged 12 years and 4 months or older need proof of vaccination to:
+Travellers aged 12 years and older need proof of vaccination to:

 - Enter Canada